 - In a pan, heat 2 tbsp ghee along with 2 tbsp milk till it gets warm.

 - In a mixing bowl, add black gram flour.
-Now mix in prepared ghee and milk mixture.
+Now mix in the prepared ghee and milk mixture.

 - Mix well with both hands.
 Cover and let it rest for 10-15 minutes.